techiescamp/kubernetes-learning-path/README.md

 If you are planning to use this repo for reference, please hit the star.
 Thanks!

+## 🚀 Kubernetes Certification Coupon Codes

+If you are preparing for CKA, CKAD, CKS, or KCNA exam, save 35% today using code HOLIDAY22 at https://kube.promo/cyber.
+It is a limited-time offer.
+Or Check out Linux Foundation coupon page for the latest voucher codes.

 ## Kubernetes Learning Roadmap

 ### 1. Prerequisites